 Criminal justice system actors were uniformly supportive of BWCs as a useful tool for developing evidence to help get to the truth.
 As noted, Dane County Circiuit Court Judge Everett Mitchell urged adoption of BWCs as a tool for resolving disputes between police and civilians about the facts of an encounter.
 Representatives of police agencies-from Madison, Milwaukee, and Fitchburg-expressed strong support for BWCs.
 Milwaukee and Fitchburg Police also helped the Committee understand the benefits and challenges of actually implementing BWCs, based on their own recent experiences implementing the technology.
 And both the Public Defender's Office and the District Attorney's Office expressed strong support for BWCs as an evidence-gathering and preserving tool.
+In interpreting these preferences, it is worth noting that, because BWCs are a new technology, our expectations of their impacts may not be thoroughly grounded in a matured body of experience-thus, a survey found that "Sixty-six percent of PDs [public defenders] agreed/strongly agreed that BWCs increased the likelihood of acquittals, whereas 61 percent of ADAs [assistant district attorneys] agreed/strongly agreed that they increased the likelihood of convictions"

 As this brief summary of presentations made to the Committee suggests, for most of those in the community who support BWCs, that support came with caveats.
-Repeatedly, the

-Committee heard that no one should expect BWCs to be a panacea.
+Repeatedly, the Committee heard that no one should expect BWCs to be a panacea.
 And the Committee repeatedly heard concerns, even from BWC supporters, that BWCs can be misused, and can have unintended negative consequences.
 A report submitted by the National Alliance for Mental Illness (NAMI), exemplifies the mixed reactions to BWCs: "[BWC] use is beneficial in terms of transparency and accountability by police.
 Their use is problematic in terms of personal privacy."

 Because so many of the questions about the uses and effects of BWCs are ones that in theory can be answered by research, the Committee spent considerable time and effort examining the social science research on BWCs.
-The research, however, is still under-developed and not uniform in its results.
-In sum, it is fair to say that the scientific research on BWCs paints at best a modest and uncertain picture of the effects of BWCs.
-A comprehensive, systematic review of the social science research on BWCs published in 2020 summarizes the research in this way:
+The research, however, has not yet fully resolved some important questions and is not uniform in its results, although for most questions the research has provided substantial quantitative understanding of the impact - or lack of impact - of BWCs.
+In sum, it is fair to say that the scientific research on BWCs paints a "modest and mixed" picture of the effects of BWCs.
+10 A comprehensive, systematic review of the social science research on BWCs published in 2020 summarizes the research in this way: